ukez15/technical-code-challenge/README.md

 * AKS cluster 🌩️
 * ACR for container images 📦

+> In the pipeline, Terraform is smart: it imports existing infra when needed and only creates new stuff.

 ---

 ### 📦 Step 2: Set Up Helm Chart

 Your chart (`charts/`) should have:

-* ✅ `values.yaml` with frontend/backend image configs
+* ✅ `values.yaml` with image repository and tag overrides
 * ✅ `deployment.yaml` with CPU/memory resource limits
-* ✅ `networkpolicy.yaml` to protect services
+* ✅ `networkpolicy.yaml` to control service communication
-* ✅ `ingress.yaml` to open the frontend to the internet
+* ✅ `ingress.yaml` to expose the frontend

 ---